 An important decision you must make is whether to present your work as part of a concurrent session, a poster, or a performance.

-If your work is not in the performing, spoken word, or visual arts, the decision is a bit more difficult, but it ultimately comes down to how you wish to interact with your audience.
 If you want to present your work to several people at once and field questions from them in a formal setting, then choose "Concurrent Session" as your presentation type.
 If you want to present your work in a less formal setting in a more conversational way to individuals or to smaller groups of people, then choose "Poster" as your presentation type.

 For the Celebration of Scholarship, there is no difference in perceived value among a concurrent session presentation, poster presentation, and performance.
 The decision is simply a matter of how you would like to present your work to others.